claudiomenghi/CHIA/CHIAScalabilityEvaluator/README.md

 * ```config.txt``` is the configuration file which contains the information for the random generation of the model
 * ```./Claims``` is the folder containing the claims of interest

+The condiguration files and the claims used in our experiments are contained in the folder ```src/main/resources/```